wadmp/wadmp.github.io/src/gen3/explanations/README.md

 **Steps to Create a New User:**

 * Select the Appropriate Context:
-  * Navigate to Users from the Title Menu in the context of the company where you want to add the user.
+  * Navigate to Users from the Side Menu in the context of the company where you want to add the user.

-  * Alternatively, select "Companies" from the Title Menu, choose your desired company, then proceed to invite a user.
+  * Alternatively, select "Companies" from the Side Menu, choose your desired company, then proceed to invite a user.

 * **Initiate User Invitation:**
   * Click the Invite User button located on the right top of the Users or Companies page.